yonglipdx/yonglipdx.github.io/_posts/2016-10-5-TSKLLSKT.md

 4. Give a child his wishes in fantasy
    * Sometimes just having someone understand how much  you want something makes reality easier to bear

-But more important than any words we use is our attitude.
+> But more important than any words we use is our attitude.
 If our attitude is not one of compassion, then whatever we say will be experienced by the child as phony or manipulative.
 It is when our words are infused with our real feelings of empathy that they speak directly to a child’s heart.
 Of the four skills you’ve just seen illustrated, perhaps the most difficult is to have to listen to a child’s emotional outpourings and then “give a name to the feeling.”
 It takes practice and concentration to be able to look into and beyond what a child says in order to identify what he or she might be feeling.
 Yet it’s important that we give our children a vocabulary for their inner reality.
 Once they have the words for what they’re experiencing, they can begin to help themselves.

+> ### 第一章例句
+> 1. YOU CAN LISTEN QUIETLY AND ATTENTIVELY.
+> 2. YOU CAN ACKNOWLEDGE THEIR FEELINGS WITH A WORD.
+>   * **Oh . . .
+Mmm . . .
+I see . . .**
+> 3. YOU CAN GIVE THE FEELING A NAME.
+>   * **That sounds frustrating!**
+> 4. YOU CAN GIVE THE CHILD HIS WISHES IN FANTASY.
+>   * **I wish I could make the banana ripe for you right now!**
+> All feelings can be accepted.
+Certain actions must be limited.
+I can see how angry you are at your brother.
+Tell him what you want with words, not fists.

-## Engaging Cooperation
+## 第二章Engage Cooperation

 > One of the built-in frustrations of parenthood is the daily struggle to get our children to behave in ways that are acceptable to us and to society.
 > *Children's attitude: *I'll do what i want*.